cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

         └── Step 2: Get Efficiency ← Sheet1, Cell B2
 ```

-The SDK handles:
-- Reading routine configuration from CDF
-- Providing input values
-- Orchestrating script execution
-- Storing output values back to CDF

-You implement:
-- How to set each input in the simulator
-- How to read each output from the simulator
-- How to run commands in the simulator
+The SDK handles reading configuration, providing inputs, orchestrating execution, and storing outputs.
+You implement how to set inputs, read outputs, and run commands in the simulator.

 ## The Three-Method Pattern